 - There should be an overreaching theme.

-- The lesson should be interdisciplinary and real-world applications should be involved.
+- The lesson should be interdisciplinary and real-world applications should be the focus.

 I know teachers who have done all three and the GT students find their courses to be boring and useless.
 They say that they don't learn anything, "we just do stuff".
 Many times, they don't understand their grade when rubrics and other "authentic assessments" are used.

 First of all, the teacher should be the sage on the stage.
 GT students are capable of learning and doing an incredible amount on their own.
 They learn about their world faster than 99% of all students in their age group.
 They expect their teacher to provide them with something that perhaps they can't learn or do on their own.
 Our job is to stand in front of them and offer our wisdom, experiences, and our in-depth knowledge of content.
 Yes, when they are in my classroom, I am the center of their universe because I actually have something to offer them.

 As for themes, concepts, applications, and connections, they must occur naturally.
 GT students have complained about teachers rigging lessons to make them connect to other disciplines.
 When I use a piece of vocabulary that the students learned in another subject area, smiles are everywhere.
 Wow, you really are part of the real world.
 If it had been contrived, you would never get that neat reaction.